Treats edema. This medicine is a diuretic (water pill) and an antihypertensive.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Bloody in your urine, or change in how much or how often you urinate.
+- Blood in your urine, or change in how much or how often you urinate

 If you notice these less serious side effects, talk with your doctor:

 - Pain, burning, itching, or irritation where the needle is placed

 - Numbness in your feet, legs, or arms

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 - Last reviewed on 7/4/2015